Edward Vincent Jr.

-Edward Vincent Jr. (June 23, 1934 - August 31, 2012) was elected to the California State Senate in November 2000, and represented the 25th Senatorial District until 2008, which included Compton, Gardena, Hawthorne, Inglewood, Lawndale, Lynwood, Los Angeles, Long Beach, San Pedro, and the Palos Verdes Peninsula.
+Edward Vincent Jr. (June 23, 1934 – August 31, 2012) was an American politician who was elected to the California State Senate in November 2000, and represented the 25th Senatorial District until 2008, which included Compton, Gardena, Hawthorne, Inglewood, Lawndale, Lynwood, Los Angeles, Long Beach, San Pedro, and the Palos Verdes Peninsula.
 Vincent and his wife Marilyn lived in Inglewood from 1968.
 Together they had two daughters and three grandchildren.
 Vincent died on August 31, 2012.

 Life before politics

 Born in Steubenville, Ohio, Vincent showed a love for sports and a desire to succeed.
 This helped him to gain an athletic scholarship to the University of Iowa in 1952.
 There, he majored in Public Relations and Advertising.
 Moreover, Vincent excelled on the football field, receiving All Big Ten and All-American honors.
 As the third draft choice of the 1956 Los Angeles Rams, Vincent played in several games before being sidelined by injuries.

 While serving in the military, Vincent received all Army and all Service Football Team honors.
-After an honorable discharge from the U.S. Army in 1959, Vincent continued his education, earning a BA degree in Corrections and Social Welfare from California State University, Los Angeles.
+After an honorable discharge from the U.S. Army in 1959, Vincent continued his education, earning a Bachelor of Arts degree in Corrections and Social Welfare from California State University, Los Angeles.
 He then embarked upon a 35-year career with the Los Angeles County Probation Department.

 Local politics

 Vincent was elected to the Inglewood Unified School District's Board of Trustees, where he served as president from 1978 to 1979.
 Moreover, he represented the residents of District No. 4 on the Inglewood City Council from 1979 to 1983.
-In 1983, Vincent began his term as the first African-American Mayor of the City of Inglewood and was re-elected for three additional terms.
+In 1983, Vincent began his term as the first African-American mayor of the City of Inglewood and was re-elected for three additional terms.
 He was also commissioner of the State of California World Trade Commission.